 Conveyor Size

-Structural chain drag conveyors can be laid out in a variety of configurations such as straight runs, loops, ‘Z’ configurations, and bulb loops.
+Structural chain drag conveyors can be laid out in a variety of configurations, such as straight runs, loops, ‘Z’ configurations, and bulb loops.
 Of course, the length and layout of the conveyor will impact the price.
-An expert manufacturer can make recommendations on the ideal layout and then calculate the cost of the required length, the number and degree of bends and type of idler assembly.
+An expert manufacturer can make recommendations on the ideal layout and then calculate the cost of the required length, the number and degree of bends, and the type of idler assembly.

-The conveyor’s maximum total length is 400 ft (120 m) which includes the return leg.
-Multiple conveyors can be linked together to cover greater distances.
+The conveyor’s maximum total length is 400 ft (120 m), which includes the return leg.
+Multiple conveyor belt solutions can be linked together to cover greater distances.
 The conveyors can have multiple inlets and/or multiple outlets.

 Materials of Construction

-NOTE: If your application requires different materials of construction a knowledgeable manufacturer should be able to offer additional alternatives.
+NOTE: If your application requires different materials for construction, knowledgeable conveyor systems manufacturers should be able to offer additional alternatives.

 Additional Options

-- Chain vibrator at discharge so material is removed from the surfaces of the chain
+• Chain vibrator at discharge so the material is removed from the surfaces of the chain,

 Other Structural Drag Chain Benefits

-Now, let’s talk about how much what this all adds up to.
-The price will vary depending on your layout, materials of construction, conveyor size, specifies rates and capacities as well as elected options.
+Now, let’s talk about how much this all adds up to.
+The price will vary depending on your layout, materials of construction, conveyor size, specified rates and capacities, as well as selected options.
 A basic conveyor build will cost about $20,000 (£16,500).
 A complex design will cost $200,000 (£165,000).

 Other Conveying Options